[Exclusive] Blasphemy and jihad: Macron launches EU debate

 "This evolution of the threat seems tangible in several European countries," it added.

-"Indeed, since early 2020, France, the United Kingdom, and Germany have faced series of attacks whose execution seems to correspond to this phenomenon," it said.
+"Indeed, since early 2020, France, the United Kingdom, and Germany have faced a series of attacks whose execution seems to correspond to this phenomenon," it said.

 "Such is the case for the last seven attacks perpetrated in France - particularly the series of four attacks in the fall of 2020, including the beheading of teacher Samuel Paty," France said.